Corrective Machine Unlearning: Related Work

-\textbf{Learning from manipulated data}: The adverse effects of manipulated training data on machine learning models are well-documented across objectives like fairness \citep{konstantinov2022fairness}, robustness \citep{sanyal2020benign,paleka2022law}, and adversarial reliability \citep{tian2022comprehensive}.
-One line of defense is designing training strategies more robust to these issues, see \citet{song2022learning} for a survey on learning with mislabels.
-However, learning robust models from manipulated data is a hard problem as reduced sensitivity to such minority data populations can harm accuracy and fairness \citep{feldman2020neural,sanyal2022unfair}.
-Unlearning specific samples which are discovered to be manipulated can be a complementary mitigation approach.
-Further, we hope corrective unlearning procedures are compared using the same original model, to ensure improvements are due to the unlearning procedure rather than properties of the original training procedure or model. \textbf{How to detect manipulated data?} A prerequisite to the corrective unlearning task is detecting a representative subset of manipulated data.
-Fortunately, this has long been studied \citep{brodley1999identifying}, with prior work detailing techniques to discover mislabeled \citep{pleiss2020identifying, northcutt2021pervasive}, biased \citep{prabhu2020large, jiang2020identifying} and poisoned \citep{chen2019deepinspect, Wang2019Cleanse,alex2024badloss} data.
-Further, compromised data sources can be identified using web security and data collection practices.
-We assume the model developers employ such strategies for monitoring their data sources.
-However, they cannot simply throw away the trained model when manipulated data is found due to expensive retraining costs.
-We study how to cheaply mitigate adverse effects on such models using unlearning. \textbf{Known Manipulations or Correct Labels}: If the type of manipulation is known, one may employ manipulation-specific mitigation techniques such as poisoning (sometimes referred to as trojan) defences (see \citet{goldblum2022dataset} for a survey).
-We restrict the scope of our work to not knowing the precise manipulation, and study the use of unlearning as a broader panacea procedure across unknown data manipulations.
-Finally, if the samples can be corrected through re-annotation, one may also use knowledge editing techniques \citep{bau2020rewriting, mitchell2022memory}. \textbf{Unlearning}: Prior work in designing unlearning procedures is motivated by privacy applications, and aims to achieve \textit{retrain indistinguishability}~\citep{ginart2019deletion, golatkar2019sunshine}, that is to create a distribution of unlearnt models indistinguishable from retraining from scratch without the data to be deleted.
-In~\Cref{sec:diffsfromprivacy} we discuss differences in corrective unlearning desiderata from retrain indistinguishability. ``Exact Unlearning'' procedures ensure the unlearnt model never sees the data whose influence is to be deleted by design of the training procedure~\citep{bourtoule2020machine, Schelter2020AmnesiaM}.
-The empirical results of EU in Section~\ref{sec:expts} show how these approaches may not suffice for corrective unlearning when the full manipulation set is unknown.
-Moreover, such methods drastically deteriorate in efficiency as the as the number of samples to delete increase~\citep{warnecke2021machine}.
-This has led to ``Inexact Unlearning'' proposals, and we use state of art methods in image classification from different paradigms for our experiments:
+\textbf{Unlearning}: Most prior work in designing unlearning procedures is motivated by privacy applications, and aims to achieve \textit{retrain indistinguishability} \citep{ginart2019deletion, golatkar2019sunshine}, that is to create a distribution of unlearnt models indistinguishable from retraining from scratch without the data to be deleted.
+In Section~\ref{sec:diffsfromprivacy} we discuss differences in corrective unlearning desiderata from retrain indistinguishability. ``Exact Unlearning'' procedures ensure the unlearnt model never sees the data whose influence is to be deleted by design of the training procedure \citep{bourtoule2020machine, Schelter2020AmnesiaM}.
+The empirical results of $\EU$ in Section~\ref{sec:results} show how these approaches may not suffice for corrective unlearning when the full manipulation set is unknown.
+Moreover, such methods drastically deteriorate in efficiency as the number of samples to delete increase \citep{warnecke2021machine}.
+This has led to ``Inexact Unlearning'' proposals, and we discuss different paradigms in image classification in~\Cref{sec:unlearn_paradigms}, and use state of the art methods from each paradigm in our experiments.